reinhart1010/nix/docs/en/common/buzzphrase.md

 ---
 # buzzphrase

-Node.js command-line tool to output a random buzzphrase.
+Output a random buzzphrase.
+Written in Node.js.
 More information: <https://github.com/atomantic/buzzphrase>.

 - Generate a string of three random phrases containing an adjective, a past tense verb and a plural noun: